Who is Eggzotika?

 Eggshells From Happy Chickens

-We get our eggs from Heather & James Kovach at As You Wish Acres, a few miles from our home in Ohio.
+We get most of our eggs from Heather & James Kovach at As You Wish Acres, a few miles from our home in Ohio.
 Their happy chickens roam in a fenced yard with lots of silly goats.
 They've also got an incredible garden, and three awesome kids.
 They're good, nurturing people, and we're honored to be their friends.

-We get our eggs from Heather & James Kovach at As You Wish Acres, a few miles from our home in Ohio.
+We get most of our eggs from Heather & James Kovach at As You Wish Acres, a few miles from our home in Ohio.
 Their happy chickens roam in a fenced yard with lots of silly goats.
 They've also got an incredible garden, and three awesome kids.
 They're good, nurturing people, and we're honored to be their friends.

 Our Fur Babies